What Is AI FOMO?

 You might feel like AI is a young person's game and question whether it's worth learning at this stage.
 The fear: "I just need to make it a few more years — but what if I can't?"

 The truth: Your institutional knowledge, network, and leadership experience are irreplaceable and becoming more valuable as AI handles routine work.
 You don't need to become an AI engineer.
 You need to understand enough to guide teams and make decisions.
+Our dedicated guide on AI anxiety for older adults explores these late-career concerns in more depth.
 And honestly?
 Many of the most effective AI users in organizations are experienced professionals who know exactly which problems are worth solving.
+If FOMO at this stage is significantly disrupting your daily life, our guide on when to seek professional help for AI anxiety can help you decide if it's time to talk to someone.

 Parents Worried About Their Kids

 You're not worried about yourself — you're worried about your children growing up in an AI-dominated world.
+If you're feeling this particular flavor of FOMO on behalf of your kids, our guide to AI parenting anxiety addresses the unique pressures parents face.
 What should they learn?
 What careers will exist?
 How do you prepare them for a future you can't predict?

 The truth: The best preparation is the same as it's always been: curiosity, adaptability, strong relationships, and critical thinking.
 Children who learn to learn, who can communicate well, and who can work with others will thrive regardless of which technologies dominate.
 Our children and AI anxiety guide goes deeper on this topic.